 Disney World provides an important corridor allowing Florida wildlife to migrate

-The world's most visited theme park has become one of the most important links in a wildlife corridor spanning the length of Florida.
-As Steve Newborn of WUSF reports, Disney is now protecting land from the sprawl it ignited a half-century ago.
+The world's most visited theme park has become, perhaps by accident, one of the most important links in a wildlife corridor spanning the length of Florida.
+As Steve Newborn of WUSF reports, Disney is now protecting land from the sprawl it sparked a half century ago.

 STEVE NEWBORN, BYLINE: In the woods next to Disney's Magic Kingdom, Rachel Smith hears a woodpecker.